Kramers Nodal Line Metals: More representative materials of KNLMs

 \subsection{CsPbF$_3$: A Nonsymmorphic KNLM}

 In the main text, we have constrained our discussion within the symmorphic crystals as some non-symmorphic symmetry could give rise to nodal planes on the Brillouin zone boundaries.
 In the following, a non-symmorphic KNLM CsPbF$_3$ is given as an example to illustrate that our discussion can also be applied to non-symmorphic crystals.
 CsPbF$_3$ belongs to the non-symmorphic SG No.~161 which is also denoted as $\Gamma_{rh}C_{3v}^6$ or $R3c$.
-As shown in Fig.~\ref{fig:figs3}{\bf i}, and Fig.~\ref{fig:figs3}{\bf j}, there are KNLs along the $\Gamma$--T path in CsPbF$_3$, which is similar to the case of symmorphic SG No.~160 shown in the main text, Table 1.
-In addition, there is also a KNL connecting TRIMs T and L via point $B/B_1$, which is denoted by the green lines in the corresponding figures.
-It should be noted that due to the lack of screw symmetries in SG No.~161, there is no non-symmorphic symmetry forcing nodal planes on the Brillouin zone boundary for the case of CsPbF$_3$, which was verified by DFT calculations.
-As discussed in Ref.~\cite{S_Chang}, nodal degeneracies at the zone-boundary $k_i=\pi$ can be supported if the screw symmetry $\{C_{2,i}|\frac{a_i}{2}\}$ with $a_i$ as lattice constant along $i$ axis is contained in the SG symmetry $G$.
-In this case, the additional nodal degeneracies at $k_i=\pi$ overwhelm the KNLs on these planes.
+As shown in Supplementary Fig.~\ref{fig:figs3}{\bf e}, and Supplementary Fig.~\ref{fig:figs3}{\bf f}, there are KNLs along the $\Gamma$--Z path in CsPbF$_3$, which is similar to the case of symmorphic SG No.~160 ($R3m$) shown in the main text Table 1.
+In addition, there is also a KNL connecting TRIMs Z and L via point $B/B_1$, which is denoted by the green lines in the corresponding figures.
+It should be noted that due to the lack of screw symmetries in SG No.~161 ($R3c$), there is no non-symmorphic symmetry forcing nodal planes on the Brillouin zone boundary for the case of CsPbF$_3$, which was verified by DFT calculations.
+As discussed in Ref.~\cite{S_Chang}, nodal degeneracies at the zone-boundary $k_i=\pi/a_i$ can be supported if the screw symmetry $\{C_{2,i}|\mathbf{t}\}$ with $\mathbf{t}_i=a_i/2$ ($a_i$ as lattice constant along $i$ axis) being contained in the SG symmetry $G$.
+This is because a combined anti-unitary symmetry $\{C_{2,i}|\mathbf{t}\}\mathcal{T}$ can be defined at the Brillouin zone boundary $k_i=\pi/a_i$, which leaves $\mathbf{k}$ to be invariant at this plane and